-Well-planned and designed medium- to higher-density housing strategies could help transform and reenergize certain areas.
+Well-planned and designed medium- to higherdensity housing strategies could help transform and reenergize certain areas.
 Depending on the neighborhood, the least intrusive of these may be to infill vacant lots with compatible single-family homes.
 More substantial options include redeveloping an area to accommodate mixed land uses that offer a variety of residential options.
+However, the primary focus for high-density development should remain downtown and adjacent transitional areas.